zilinissleepin/freqtrade/docs/exchanges.md

 Some general best practices (non exhaustive):

+* If you have to run the mnemonic -> private key conversion:
-* Don't ever run this conversion online.
+  * Don't ever run the mnemonic -> private key conversion online.
 Online tools 'facilitating' this conversion are likely scams and will steal your funds.
+  * Beware of supplychainattacks, pip package poisoning etcetera.
+Make sure your python environment, including the eth_account module, are safe to use.
+Use at your own risk.
+* Interact as little with the private key as possible.
+Store it in a seperate file from the config.json (secrets.json for example) that you never have to touch, and secure it.
 * Always keep your mnemonic phrase and private key (basically the same thing) private.
 * Don't use the same mnemonic as the one you had to backup when initializing a hardware wallet, using the same mnemonic basically deletes the security of your hardware wallet.
 * Create a different software wallet, only transfer the funds you want to trade with to that wallet, and use that wallet / private key to trade on Hyperliquid.